HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

 The following figure shows the top directives observed across all websites, grouped by their rank.
 The wildcard directive `*` is the most commonly used one, present in 97.4% of `robots.txt` files.
 It allows site authors to set global rules for all bots.
-The second most used directive is `gptbot`, which saw adoption rise [from 2.6% in 2024](../2024/seo#ai-crawlers) to around 4.5% in 2025.
+The second most used user agent is `gptbot`, which saw adoption rise [from 2.6% in 2024](../2024/seo#ai-crawlers) to around 4.5% in 2025.

 Other frequently targeted AI bots include those from <a hreflang="en" href="https://www.anthropic.com/">Anthropic</a> (`claudebot`, `anthropic-ai`, `claude-web`), Google (`google-extended`), OpenAI (`chatgpt-user`), and <a hreflang="en" href="https://www.perplexity.ai/">Perplexity</a> (`perplexitybot`).